 Always the same……

 So many people assess dysphagia in the same manner, at least from my observations.
 Sit with them while they eat a meal, feel laryngeal elevation and trial diet modifications.
 I have rarely watched SLPs complete a thorough dysphagia bedside evaluation.
+There is no standardization of the Clinical Swallow Evaluation (CSE)

 I have worked to standardize the manner in which I complete my Clinical Swallowing Evaluation.
 I have started using the SOPE, the MASA, the EAT-10 and the OHAT during every assessment, along with a thorough chart review and assessing dysphagia risk factors.
+There are many other outcome measures available out there as well.
+You can find an entire list of outcome measures with links!

 I can complete a fairly thorough assessment.
 The SOPE assesses cranial nerves, taste buds and some muscle function.
 The OHAT assesses oral cleanliness and need for oral care.
 The MASA has been a fairly accurate indicator of dysphagia and aspiration.
 The EAT-10 is a self-assessment tool that the patient can complete.